- Devonshire Arms

 - Feather Star

-15 St Johns St
+Has relocated from 15 St Johns St to the Red Lion

-Opened November 2016 in a former antiques shop this small cosy micro pub is full of character.
-The main room has a Log Burner and wooden beams.
-There is further seating upstairs.
 There are four beers on hand pump, and it is expected that these beers will vary.
 There are also four taps for Craft beers, and a keg cider.
 There is no hot food but a large variety of crisps and nuts are always available and "Smith Hall" Pork Pies and cheese platters are usually an option.
 Also - Customers may take their own food to eat in the pub For those that do not know - a Feather Star is the name for a Crinoid fossil found locally in the limestone around Wirksworth.

 - Hope & Anchor